 With all the horror stories you hear about crumbling apartments and shady rental practices, finding the best off-campus housing can make you feel a bit like Nicholas Cage trying to locate the treasure (or a legitimate movie role … Ba-Dum-CH!).
 The odds seem to be wildly stacked against you, and the pressure of it all can cause you to look and feel a bit nuts.

 Lucky for you, you don’t need to solve cryptographs to find what you want.
 We crawled through hundreds of reviews on Google, Facebook and ApartmentRatings and settled on a list of the top five apartments near Syracuse University.
-According to our research, we think these Syracuse apartments are a pretty safe bet.
+According to our research, we think these Syracuse University Apartments are a pretty safe bet.
 Continue reading